nikkijuk/bmi-calculator-app/README.md

 Composition in CalculatorPage is done using separate stateless widgets and for this reason several bloc builders are used.
 For this app it would be possible to have all input and result widgets embedded within one BlocBuilder, but this would have been at some point simply too much.

-WidgetTester component is used to interact with ui from test classes.
+[WidgetTester](https://api.flutter.dev/flutter/flutter_test/WidgetTester-class.html) component is used to interact with ui from test classes.
 All interactions with ui are async.
 When state of UI is changed it needs to be re-rendered.

 ![Calculator UI implementation and tests](diagrams/calculator-page-test.png)

-UI components are Flutter Widgets.
-So, from here on one can't reuse classes with for example Angular.
+UI components are Flutter [Widgets](https://docs.flutter.dev/development/ui/widgets-intro).
+So, from here on one can't reuse classes with for example Angular apps.

 ## Localization